uniteeio/Unitee.EventDriven/README.md

 Inside a consumer group, you can have multiple consumers.
 Each consumer group receives a single copy of the message.
 You can name the consumer with the third parameter of `AddRedisStreamBackgroundReceiver`.
 You should use an unique name PER INSTANCE.

+### Thread safety

+When multiple consumer are subscribed to the same event, or when, there is multiple event pending, they are executed concurrently.
+This mean:
+    - You should not rely of the order they are inserted
+    - The services you use should be thread safe (example: database connection)